-Standards Obligatory application in annual reporting periods beginning on or after Not yet approved for use in th IFRS 9, Financial Instruments: Classification and Measurement Amendments to IAS 19, Employee Benefits Approved for use in the Europ oean Union IFRS 10, Consolidated Financial Statements Supersedes the requirements relating to consolidated financial statements in IAS 27.
+Obligatory application in in annual reporting periods beginning on or after Non yet approved for use in the European Union IFRS 9, Financial Instruments: Replaces the IAS 39 classification, measurement and Annual reporting periods beginning Classification and Measurement derecognition requirements for financial assets and liabilities. on or after 1 July 2015 Amendments to IAS 19, Employee Benefits The amendments affect mainly defined benefit plans since one of the major changes is the elimination of the "corridor".
+Annual reporting periods beginning on or after 1 January 2014 Approved for use in the European Union IFRS 10, Consolidated Financial Statements Supersedes the requirements relating to consolidated financial statements in IAS 27.
 Annual reporting periods beginning on or after 1 January 2014 IFRS 11, Joint Arrangements Supersedes IAS 31 on joint ventures.
 Annual reporting periods beginning on or after 1 January 2014 IFRS 12, Disclosure of Interests in Other Entities Single IFRS presenting the disclosure requirements for interests in subsidiaries, associates, joint arrangements and unconsolidated entities.
 Annual reporting periods beginning on or after 1 January 2014 IFRS 13, Fair Value Measurement Sets out a framework for measuring fair value.
 Annual reporting periods beginning on or after 1 January 2013 IAS 28 (Revised), Investments in Associates and Joint Ventures Revision in conjunction with the issue of IFRS 11, Joint Arrangements.
-Annual reporting periods beginning on or after 1 January 2014 Amendment to IAS 32, Offsetting Financial Assets and Financial Liabilities Additional clarifications to the rules for offsetting financial assets and financial liabilities under IAS 32 and introduction of new related disclosures under IFRS 7.
-Annual reporting periods beginning on or after 1 January 2014 Amendments to IFRS 7 Offsetting Financial Assets and Financial Liabilities (issued December 2011).
-Annual reporting periods beginning on or after 1 January 2013 at amortised cost and those measured at fair value, the disappearance of the current "held-to-maturity investments" and "available-for-sale financial assets" categories, impairment analyses only for assets measured at amortised cost and the non-separation of embedded derivatives in financial asset contracts.
+Annual reporting periods beginning on or after 1 January 2014 Amendment to IAS 32, Offsetting Financial Assets and Financial Liabilities assets and financial liabilities under IAS 32 and introduction Amendments to IFRS 7 Offsetting Financial Assets and Financial Liabilities (issued December 2011).
+Annual reporting periods beginning on or after 1 January 2013